Empowering U.S. girls to be Global STEM Leaders

 TechGirls is an initiative of the US Department of State’s Bureau of Educational and Cultural Affairs, implemented by Legacy International in partnership with Virginia Tech University.
 The program is designed to empower young girls from around the world to pursue higher education and, ultimately, careers in STEM fields.
 A highlight of the program is to collaborate and build lasting friendships with like-minded peers from all over the world who share common interests.
 The international participants are from:

-- Sub-Saharan Africa (AF) – Cameroon, Kenya, Nigeria, Rwanda, South and Africa
+- Sub-Saharan Africa (AF) – Cameroon, Kenya, Nigeria, Rwanda, South Africa, and Zambia

 - East Asia and Pacific (EAP) – Cambodia, Fiji, Indonesia, Mongolia, Taiwan, and Vietnam

-- Europe and Eurasia (EUR) – Albania, Cyprus, Greece, Kosovo, Montenegro, and Turkey
+- Europe and Eurasia (EUR) – Albania, Cyprus, Greece, Kosovo, Montenegro, and Türkiye

 - Middle East and North Africa (NEA) – Algeria, Egypt, Jordan, Lebanon, Morocco, Palestinian Territories, and Tunisia

-- South and Central Asia (SCA) – Kazakhstan, Kyrgyzstan, Pakistan, Tajikistan, and Uzbekistan
+- South and Central Asia (SCA) – Kazakhstan, Kyrgyzstan, Pakistan, Tajikistan, Turkmenistan, and Uzbekistan

-- Western Hemisphere (WHA) – Argentina, Bolivia, Brazil, Costa Rica, Honduras, and Suriname
+- Western Hemisphere (WHA) – Brazil, Costa Rica, Ecuador, Panama, Peru, and Suriname

 “I had a great time at TechGirls.
 I learned so much from the other girls and the professors that I will use in my life.” – Naomi, Massachusetts